samestrin/chromium-screenshots/README.md

-# Chromium Screenshots API
+# Chromium Screenshots

 A fast, containerized screenshot service using Chromium (via Playwright) with support for viewport and full-page captures.
-Available as both an HTTP API and an MCP server for AI agent integration.
+Available as both an **HTTP API and an MCP server** for AI agent integration.

 **Repository:** [github.com/samestrin/chromium-screenshots](https://github.com/samestrin/chromium-screenshots)